francoisjacquet/Example/README.md

 INSTALL
 -------
-Copy the Example/ folder and its content inside the modules/ folder of RosarioSIS.
+Copy the `Example/` folder (if named `Example-master`, rename it) and its content inside the `modules/` folder of RosarioSIS.

-Go to School Setup > School Configuration > Modules and click "Activate".
+Go to _School Setup > School Configuration > Modules_ and click "Activate".

 Requires RosarioSIS 2.7+